 Mary Endicott — Children’s Teacher

 Mary has lived in the Seattle area for over 30 years and now lives in Renton with her husband and daughter, Willow.
 She earned her Associates degree from Bellevue Community College and a culinary degree from Le Cordon Bleu Seattle.
 She began her life in childcare in the early 2000’s as a co-teacher and then as a lead teacher at a preschool in Bellevue and later had the wonderful opportunity to be a nanny for the same family for over 10 years.
-Since then she has been a cook, a part time nanny, a co-teacher at a preschool in Issaquah, a full-time mom, and she has been Assistant Teacher at Sunrise for the last 4 years.
+Since then she has been a cook, a part time nanny, a co-teacher at a preschool in Issaquah, and a full-time mom, prior to teaching at Sunrise since 2018.

 Brianne lives in Renton with her husband and their six children.
 She earned a Bachelor of Arts degree from the University of Washington in Tacoma, WA and received a Master’s of Arts degree in Teaching from City University in Seattle, WA.
 Brianne has worked for many years in public education before working for 8 years as the Children’s Ministry Director at a local church where she created and implemented curriculum for children preschool through 5th grade.

-Brianne currently serves as the PTA Secretary at her children’s elementary and middle schools.
+Brianne currently serves on the PTA at her children’s elementary and middle schools.
 She enjoys traveling, playing games and taking walks with her family.
 Brianne spends time baking cakes, reading and playing pickleball.

 Corvilia Thykkuttathil – Parent Educator